HemangCodesAI/hacktoberfest-2022/README.md

 https://hacktoberfest.com

-This repo is meant to contain the algorithms for DSA and CPU scheduling codes in C++ language.
+- This repo is meant to contain the algorithms for DSA and CPU scheduling codes in C++ language.
+- If you like the work in this repo plss do give it a star .

 ![hacktoberfest-2022g](https://user-images.githubusercontent.com/60610128/193233241-0ed224b3-d193-4fd0-9ecc-8420621c0029.png)